-Dr. Ray’s overall research interest is in immune regulation of inflammatory diseases of the lung and the gut.
+Dr. Ray’s overall research interest is to understand mechanisms of immune tolerance versus inflammation in the lung as they relate to pulmonary diseases such as severe asthma and host-pathogen interactions.
 Early research from her lab led to the identification of NF-kB as a target for glucocorticoid-mediated repression of gene expression and the discovery of GATA-3 as a master regulator of Th2 cells, which promote allergic diseases including asthma.
-More recent work from her laboratory has identified a key role for Tregs expressing membrane-bound TGF-b with cross-talk with the Notch pathway in regulation of immune tolerance in the airways.
+Her laboratory also identified a key role for Tregs expressing membrane-bound TGF-b with cross-talk with the Notch pathway in promoting immune tolerance in the airways.

 Khare A., Krishnamoorthy, N., Oriss, T.B., Fei, M., Ray, P., Ray A. (2013) Inhaled Antigen Upregulates Retinaldehyde Dehydrogenase In Lung CD103+ But Not Plasmacytoid Dendritic Cells To Induce Foxp3 De Novo in CD4+ T cells and Promote Airway Tolerance.
 Cutting Edge: J. Immunol.191:25-29.